 Philosophy Film Club:

-Miss Crosweller invites pupils in Years 10, 11, 12 and 13 a chance to watch some philosophical films and think about the meaning of life, why we are here, what is real and other light lunchtime conversation on Mondays!
-Please meet in RSC1 from 1.15pm - 2.15pm.
+Miss Crosweller invites pupils in Years 10,11, 12 and 13 a chance to watch some philosophical films and think about the meaning of life, why we are here, what is real and other light Friday lunchtime conversation!
+Please meet in RSC1 from 1.15pm - 2.10pm.

 This club is open to all year groups for fun.
 Pupils will need their own cameras, but anything will do from a phone camera to full DSLR if they have one.
 Pupils will learn about taking pictures and using Photoshop to enhance them.
 All years are invited to come and join us on Monday 3.30pm to 4.30pm in Art-Klimt with Mr Murphy

-Year 7: Mondays, 12.30pm - 1.15pm in English - Ridley with Mrs Salmon.
+Tuesdays, 12.30pm - 1.15pm in English - Eves/Payne with Mrs Salmon and Mrs Tinkler.
 For anyone who enjoys reading and sharing books.
 See you there!

 Remote Control Car Club: